bcornw2/Nuclear_Reddit/README.md

 ## Environment Config

+To actually run the script, if you are not familiar with Git or cloning Git repositories, simply copy and paste the entirety of the file above titled: `Nuclear_Reddit.py`, and paste that into a text file on your local computer.
+Save that text file as `Nuclear_Reddit.py`, and then run it after doing the rest of the following environment config.

 Configuration is easy.
 All you need is Python 3 installed on a Windows, Linux, or Mac computer.

 MacOS already has Python3 installed by default.